Wei Wu Wei: Cambridge Festival Theatre

 In the 1920s and 1930s, Gray worked as a theorist, theatrical producer, creator of radical "dance-dramas", publisher of several related magazines and author of two related books.
 His cousin was Ninette de Valois, founder of the Royal Ballet.

 In 1926, Gray, with no previous practical theatrical experience, opened the Cambridge Festival Theatre as an experimental playhouse.
 He acquired the old Theatre Royal in the Cambridge suburb of Barnwell, and substantially rebuilt it.
 The opening production was Aeschylus' The Orestia, with de Valois as choreographer, and he continued to produce non-naturalistic productions, emphasising movement over speech.
 Doria Paston worked as an actress and set designer with Gray for seven years.
 Critics were divided, with some praising his achievements, and others saying he sacrificed text and acting to clever trickery.
 Gray delighted in upsetting audiences but, despite controversy, audiences filled the theatre.

 Many of Gray's collaborators left the project over his inability to compromise.
 By 1933, he had abandoned theatre for good.

+From an early age Gray had a serious speech impediment.
+According to Paul Cornwell, the stutter "...became a considerable burden to him, especially in his years at the Festival Theatre...
+It remained with him to varying degrees throughout his adult life, right up to the last years of his life...."

+The Irish writer Patrick Campbell, who was well-known for his stammer, describes how he and Gray were both invited to a lunch party.
+At a pause in the conversation, the two men simultaneously determined to speak, but all that came out was doubled-up strangulated noise.
+The other guests waited in embarrassment for what seemed to Campbell an eternity, until the hostess let out a scream, and the party chatter resumed.